Hibou57/PostiATS-Utilities/doc/json-ref-ref.md

 Note each key is separately described, although it may have additional comments where it occurs.
+The key descriptions are listed in lexical order.
+To search for a description, search for its name at the start of a line followed by a “:”.
+But there may be additional descriptions elsewhere, at the place a key occurs.

 Note the description as type given in “json-ref.txt” are for the most general cases, when a node appears in a precise context, its actual type may be a subtype.
+Ex. in the above fake example, “function/[2]” could be “result” only and never “nothing”.

 Where a question mark appears in a comment, it means more clarifications or investigations would needed, but I failed to.
+The documentation will updated from time to time.

-Data was inferred with analyses, testing and some comments ATS2 source.
+Data was inferred with analyses of a reasonable set of ATS2 sources, testing and some comments in ATS2 source.

 Macro‑like nodes
 ------------------------------------------------------------------------------

-Node names like “${abcd}” does not appear in JSON output, there are used and defined like macro, since the same appears often at many places.
+Node names like “${abcd}” does not appear in JSON output, they are used and defined like macro, beceause the same appears often at many places.
 As an exemple, something like this often occurs in produced JSON data:

         foo: